clickalicious/phpmemadmin/README.md

 }
 ```

 **Important!** The postInstall call is important - it installs all required files and shows you an example vhost configuration for your installation.
-So be sure to add it to the `composer.json` (as shown above) before you call `composer install`.
+So be sure to add it to the `composer.json` (as shown above) before you call `composer install`. phpMemAdmin requires at least v0.4.0 of Memcached.php!

 **phpMemAdmin** is also available as [download from github packed as zip-file](https://github.com/clickalicious/phpMemAdmin/archive/master.zip "zip package containing library for download") or via `git clone https://github.com/clickalicious/phpMemAdmin.git .`